-When the Use internal referencing format if available check box is checked, it instructs Geographic Imager to use any internal reference files (such as GeoTIFF) as the referencing default and overrides the selection from the Default Reference Format drop-down list.
+When the Open: or Save: always use internal referencing format if available check box is checked, Geographic Imager uses any internal reference files (such as GeoTIFF) as the default and overrides the selection from the Default Reference Format drop-down list.
 This check box is checked by default.
-This format will also be used when manually referencing a new or previously unreferenced image.
+When georeferencing an image, the chosen format in the Default Reference Format drop-down list will be created.